pyodide/pyodide/docs/usage/quickstart.md

 `);
 ```

-After importing pyodide, only packages from the standard library are available.
+After importing Pyodide, only packages from the standard library are available.
 See {ref}`loading_packages` documentation to load additional packages.

 ## Complete example